Jelena Janković: 2004–2006: Rising success

 In October 2003, Janković entered the top 100 at No. 90 for the first time, after winning her first ITF title in Dubai.
 Three months later, Janković garnered her first top-10 win against Elena Dementieva in the first round of the 2004 Australian Open.
 In May, Janković won her first WTA title, a Tier V event, in Budapest, defeating Martina Suchá in the final.
 Following her win in Budapest, she reached No. 51 in the world.
-Elsewhere in her 2004 season, she defeated top-20 players Nadia Petrova (twice), Vera Zvonareva, Patty Schnyder, Elena Dementieva and Paola Suárez.
 Janković finished 2004 ranked no. 28 in the world.

 In March, at Dubai, she advanced to the final following Serena Williams's retirement in the semifinal.
 Janković then lost in the final to Lindsay Davenport in three sets.
 She made her first Tier I semifinal in Berlin, losing to Nadia Petrova.
 In June, she reached her first grass-court final at Birmingham, but lost to Maria Sharapova.
-In October, Janković reached her third final of the year in Seoul, ranked No. 17 in the world, her highest ranking at that time, losing to 16-year-old Nicole Vaidišová in straight sets.
+In October, Janković reached her third final of the year in Seoul, losing to 16-year-old Nicole Vaidišová in straight sets.
 Her ranking at the end of the season eclipsed her 2004 record at No. 22.

 Janković lost in the second round of the Australian Open to world No. 188 Olga Savchuk.
 That was the first of ten straight losses, not winning a match from late January into early May.
 She later said this run caused her to consider quitting tennis.
-Janković ended her losing streak by beating world No. 17, Elena Likhovtseva in the first round of the Italian Open in Rome, before eventually losing to Venus Williams in three sets in the quarterfinals.
+Janković ended her losing streak by beating world No. 17, Elena Likhovtseva in the first round of the Italian Open in Rome.
+She eventually lost to Venus Williams in three sets in the quarterfinals.
 At the French Open, Janković reached the third round for the first time, where she lost to world No. 1, Amélie Mauresmo.